What is ‘Floral Notes’ about?

 On Subscribing

 I send a monthly free newsletter with growing notes for the month ahead together with occasional bonus writing focusing on particular tasks, thought pieces or plants.
-I send out a weekly newsletter for paid subscribers, these are deep dives into growing cut flowers, floral recipes and whatever I am working on at that moment and sharing my learnings.
+I send out a bi-weekly newsletter for paid subscribers, these are deep dives into growing cut flowers, floral recipes and whatever I am working on at that moment and sharing my learnings.
 I believe in paying for peoples work, especially in a space where this labour is often undervalued.
 So I really appreciate all the paid subscriptions and in exchange want to deliver real value and inspiration.

 You can also expense this newsletter it as an educational resource, for cpd, training and subscriptions.